-“Ultimately what produces the goods and services is not toil and trouble in themselves,” Kristy said, “but the fact that the toiling is guided by human reason.
+“What produces the goods and services ultimately is not toil and trouble in themselves,” Kristy said, “but the fact that the toiling is guided by human reason.
 Equal labor does not produce equal products.
 It produces unequal products when unequal means are employed.
-That guiding and directing intelligence is what’s chronically forgotten or ignored.
-Yet it cannot be stressed enough: guiding and directing intelligence, not brute force or muscular exertion, is the essential characteristic of human labor.
-Human brainpower directs the tool, but it’s the brainpower — not the tool — that ultimately produces goods and services.
-The tool, whether pick-and-shovel, garbage-hauler, or dynamite, is the means.
+The guiding and directing intelligence is what’s forgotten here or ignored.
+Yet it cannot be emphasized enough: guiding and directing intelligence, not brute force or muscular exertion, is the essential characteristic of human labor.
+Human brainpower directs the tool, and it’s the brainpower — not the tool — that ultimately produces goods and services.
+The tool, whether pick-and-shovel, garbage-hauler, or dynamite, is only the means.
 The reasoning mind is the creative force and directing source.”

 Kristy turned to Pancho.

 “His statement that the output has got to be more than fifteen dollars,” Kristy said, “is true only in the limited sense that the employer expects and hopes that her potential customers will value that output at more than fifteen dollars.
-Customers, I emphasize, because the business-person must always serve customers and provide customers with what they want or the business-person will go out of business.
-Customers may very well not value enough that fifteen dollars per hour — meaning: the potential customer may not be willing to pay that sort of money.
+Customers, I emphasize, because the business-person must always serve customers and provide customers with what they want — or that business-person will go out of business.
+Customers may very well not value enough the fifteen dollars per hour — meaning that the potential customers may not be willing to pay the sort of money that will allow her to pay this high of wage.
 The employer can’t be certain.
 The employer, not the worker, assumes this uncertainty and takes on this risk.
 Her customers may turn out to value the product or service at less than fifteen dollars an hour, and if so, the employer takes a loss.
 If a better and less expensive alternative comes to market before the employer can get her product finished and sold, customers may not value this good at all, and the loss will be total.
-The entrepreneur who hires workers in a free market does earn profit if and only if she judges correctly how to combine resources — labor, equipment, materials, buildings, electricity, shipping, design, advertising, and other inputs — to create new value for her customers.
+The entrepreneur who hires workers in a free and open system does earn profit if and only if she judges correctly how to combine resources — labor, equipment, materials, buildings, electricity, shipping, design, advertising, and other inputs — to create new value for her customers.
 Her profit or loss is her reward or punishment for getting that judgment right or wrong.
-Tell him, Pancho, that exploiting workers has nothing to do with it.”
+Tell him, Pancho, that exploiting workers has absolutely nothing to do with it.”

-“Are you a student?” the tall young thin man said.
+“Are you a student?” the young man said.

 Read the rest.